ESG 101: What is

 Global sustainability challenges such as flood risk and sea level rise, privacy and data security, demographic shifts, and regulatory pressures, are introducing new risk factors for investors that may not have been seen previously.
 As companies face rising complexity on a global scale, the modern investor may reevaluate traditional investment approaches.

-Over the next two to three decades, the millennial generation could put between $15 trillion and $20 trillion into U.S.-domiciled ESG investments, which would roughly double the size of the U.S. equity market.2 A growing body of studies suggest that millennials are asking more of their investments.
+Over the next two to three decades, the millennial generation could put between $15 trillion and $20 trillion into U.S.-domiciled ESG investments, which would roughly double the size of the U.S. equity market.2 A growing body of studies suggest that millennials - as well as women - are asking more of their investments.

 4 US Trusts’ Insights on Wealth and Worth 2014